RegenixMC/2bored2wait/README.md

 ### 2bored2wait

 A proxy to wait out 2b2t.org's way too long queue.
-Includes a small webserver a REST-like API for external control
+This code is a fork from the original 2bored2wait by themoonisacheese Here is the original link to the project: https://github.com/themoonisacheese/2bored2wait

 [Report Bug](https://github.com/RegenixMC/2bored2wait/issues) | [Request Feature](https://github.com/RegenixMC/2bored2wait/issues)